ITR Filing Deadline Missed?

 If no nomination has been made then executors or administrators of the deceased investor or holder of succession certificate shall submit their claim to the Receiving Office or Depository.

-The same process needs to be followed in case of minor investor too.
-But if the resulting beneficiary is minor than the title shall be transferred in name of person fulfilling the government’s eligibility criteria.
+The same process needs to be followed in the case of minor investors too.
+But if the resulting beneficiary is minor then the title shall be transferred in the name of a person fulfilling the government’s eligibility criteria.

 Q- How can I post my queries regarding Sovereign Gold Bond to RBI?